 - Allows you to recover your WordPress environment and clean your database with one click.

-- Everything from post to page and media input to users can be removed.
+- Everything from posts to pages and media input to users can be removed.

 - WP Reset has settings for removing specific items from the delete.
 For example, you may not want to delete all images.